armandosunny/EcoNicheS/README.md

 # Exploring EcoNicheS features
 ## Correlation analysis between .asc layers

-The first of the work tabs requires the raster files or .asc layers that contain the data about the geography of the area, place or location of interest (pongo cita?https://acs-hosted-feature-layers-faq-esri.hub.arcgis.com/).
+The first of the work tabs requires the raster files or .asc layers that contain the data about the geography of the area, place or location of interest (https://acs-hosted-feature-layers-faq-esri.hub.arcgis.com/).
 Since these layers are our study variables, by obtaining a heatmap, this tab allows us to determine if there is autocorrelation between them, thus, it is possible to select multiple .asc files, as well as choose the Threshold (th) value for the analysis.
 You can download the example documents to practice using the application [here]().

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/57ef3e0b-88eb-4f16-b15d-b462de43c666)